 Read more about it here and here.

 Absolutely!
-This elixir contains fresh produce and all natural ingredients so should be safe for kids to take.
-However, babies under the age of 12 months should not be given honey as per research.
+This elixir contains fresh produce and all-natural ingredients, so it should be safe for kids to take.
+However, babies under the age of one should not be given honey, as per research.
 I give it to my kids much like a cough syrup because that’s the way they prefer to take it!

 For sure!
-Both oranges and lemons contain vitamin C which is what we are looking for.
-In fact, I often add both the fruits when I have them on hand.
+Both oranges and lemons contain vitamin C, which is what we are looking for.
+In fact, I often add both fruits when I have them on hand.

 Ingredients